 Food Business Program

 Compassion in World Farming’s Food Business Team works with some of the world’s biggest food companies to help establish policies that improve the lives of animals in their supply chain.
-More and more companies are acknowledging consumer demand for higher animal welfare standards— from ditching cages for egg-laying hens to removing gestation crates for mother pigs to improving living conditions for broiler chickens.
+More and more companies are acknowledging consumer demand for higher animal welfare standards— from eliminating cages for egg-laying hens and gestation crates for mother pigs to improving living conditions for broiler chickens.
 Recent progress includes:

 - Securing cage-free egg policies from top restaurant chains (including McDonald’s, Panera, and Taco Bell), supermarkets (including Walmart, Kroger, Trader Joe’s, and Publix), and food service companies (including Sodexo and Compass)